Symmetric Assembly Puzzles are Hard, Beyond a Few Pieces: Constant Number of Pieces

 Next we analyze symmetric assembly puzzles with a constant number of pieces but many vertices, and show they can be solved in polynomial time.

-\begin{theorem} Given a symmetric assembly puzzle with a constant number of pieces $k$ containing at most $n$ vertices in total, deciding whether it has a symmetric assembly can be decided in polynomial time with respect to $n$. \end{theorem}
+\begin{theorem} Given a symmetric assembly puzzle with a constant number of pieces $k$ containing at most $n$ vertices in total, deciding whether it has a symmetric assembly can be decided in time that is polynomial in~$n$. \end{theorem}

 To prove this theorem, we present a brute force algorithm for solving a SAP that runs in polynomial time for constant $k$.
 We say two pieces in a symmetric assembly are \emph{connected} to each other if their intersection in the symmetric assembly contains a non-degenerate line segment, and let the \emph{connection} between two connected pieces be their intersection not including isolated points.
-We will call two pieces \emph{fully} connected if their connection is exactly an edge of one of the pieces, and \emph{partially} connected otherwise.
+We will call two pieces \emph{fully} connected if their connection is exactly an edge of one of the pieces, and \emph{partially} connected otherwise; note that two pieces may be partially connected along more than one edge.
 Call a piece a \emph{leaf} if it connects to at most one piece, and a \emph{branch} otherwise.
 Given a leaf, let its \emph{parent} be the piece connected to it (if it exists), and let its \emph{siblings} be all other pieces connected to its parent.
 An illustration demonstrating these terms can be found in \figurename~\ref{fig:def}.

-We will use a few utility functions in our algorithm.
-Deciding whether a single simple polygon has a line of symmetry can be done in linear time~\cite{wolter1985optimal}.
-We will use \issym{$P$} to denote this algorithm, returning \True if polygon $P$ has a line of symmetry and \False otherwise.
-In addition, we can test congruence of polygons in linear time using \cong{$P,Q$}, returning \True if $P$ and $Q$ are congruent polygons, and \False otherwise.
+In addition, we will need to construct simple polygons from provided simple polygons by laying them next to each other along an edge.
+Let $E_P$ denote the set of directed edges $(p_i,p_j)$ from a vertex $p_i$ to an adjacent vertex $p_j$ of some simple polygon $P$.